Canadians with U.S. Gambling Income

 If you have winnings from blackjack, baccarat, craps, roulette, or big-6 wheel, and the casino gave you a Form 1042-S (Foreign Person’s US Source income subject to withholding) showing that tax was withheld, enter these winnings in column d of line 10, with a tax rate of zero.
 You can claim a refund of the tax.

-Read more here about foreign Income, the foreign income exclusion and Aliens and Taxes
+Read more here about foreign Income, international income earned by US citizens, the Foreign Earned Income Exclusion, and nonresident aliens and taxes.

 TurboTax® is a registered trademark of Intuit, Inc.